 The principal accounting policies of IFFIm are summarised below.
 These accounting policies were consistently applied from prior years.
-IFFIm's consolidated financial statements have been prepared on a going concern basis and approved by its trustees in accordance with applicable law and United Kingdom Generally Accepted Accounting Standards.
+IFFIm's financial statements have been prepared on a going concern basis and approved by its trustees in accordance with applicable law and United Kingdom Generally Accepted Accounting Standards.
 As IFFIm's credit rating is AA, the World Bank has the right to call for collateral, above a specified threshold amount, and protect its derivative exposure to IFFIm.
-However, following discussions and agreement with the World Bank, the World Bank has confirmed that it will not call collateral over at least 12 months from the date of approval of these consolidated financial statements, which could cause IFFIm to be unable to meet its required financial obligations.
-Furthermore, following Gavi's confirmation, IFFIm continues to maintain the ability to defer grant payments to Gavi to the extent that this is required for IFFIm to meet other obligations as they fall due within the next 12 months.
+However, following discussions and agreement with the World Bank, the World Bank has confirmed that it will not call collateral over at least 12 months from the signing date of these financial statements, which could cause IFFIm to be unable to meet its required financial obligations.
+Furthermore, following Gavi's confirmation, IFFIm continues to maintain the ability to defer grant payments to Gavi to the extent that this is required for IFFIm to meet other obligations as they fall due within the next 12 months from the signing date of these financial statements.
+In assessing the going concern basis, the trustees have also considered the potential impact of the ongoing conflicts between Russia and Ukraine and between Israel and Palestine and their global impact on economic activity and financial markets whereby, in addition to assessing any potential impact of these conflicts on the factors considered above, the trustees considered (1) the continued stability of funding from Grantors due to its legally binding nature and commitment from the Grantors and (2) measures in place which ensure IFFIm will maintain the required minimum liquidity levels for at least the next 12 months from the signing date of these financial statements as further described in Note 14.
+In their assessment, the trustees determined that the ongoing conflicts do not significantly impact the above key factors that IFFIm's going concern basis is primarily reliant upon.
+IFFIm recorded a deficit of US\$ 145 million for the year ended 31 December 2023 primarily due to differences in the timing of when IFFIm recognises programme grants and the corresponding Grantor contributions that fund them.
+Programme grants are recognised as expenses annually when indicative funding confirmations are issued whereas Grantor contributions, which are multiyear in nature, are recognised upfront in full upon assignment of Grantor pledges to IFFIm by Gavi.
+Due to this difference in timing, programme grant expenses recognised in the year ended 31 December 2023 were greater than recorded contribution revenue, which resulted in a deficit.
+Despite this deficit, there are measures in place, as indicated above, which ensure IFFIm will maintain the required minimum liquidity levels for at least the next 12 months from the signing date of these financial statements as further described in Note 14.
 Therefore, the trustees concluded that the going concern basis of accounting is appropriate because there are no material uncertainties related to events or conditions that may cast significant doubt about IFFIm's ability to continue as a going concern.

-Basis of Accounting: The consolidated financial statements are prepared:
+Basis of Accounting: The financial statements are prepared: